 Senior VP and Chief Operating Officer

 Darren Hall has over 30 years of experience in the mining industry with a track record of increasing production, reducing costs, improving capital effectiveness, and promoting health, safety and business excellence.
-Since August 2017 he has been Principal at Hall Mining Services, a provider of operating and technical assessments, among other things, to the international mining industry.
-Prior to that (in 2017) he served as Chief Operating Officer of Kirkland Lake Gold, which acquired Newmarket Gold, where Mr. Hall served as the Chief Operating Officer throughout 2016.
+Since August 2017, he has been Principal at Hall Mining Services, a provider of operating and technical assessments, among other things, to the international mining industry.
+Mr Hall previously he served as Chief Operating Officer of Kirkland Lake Gold, which acquired Newmarket Gold, where Mr. Hall served as the Chief Operating Officer throughout 2016.
 Prior to Newmarket Gold, Mr. Hall worked for Newmont Mining Corporation where he held roles of increasing responsibility throughout the organization for almost 30 years.
 Mr. Hall graduated with a Bachelor of Mining Engineering (Hons) from the Western Australia School of Mines in Kalgoorlie.

 Senior VP and Chief Financial Officer

-John Seaberg: Senior VP and Chief Financial Officer, John Seaberg has held a number of roles within the mining industry throughout his career.
-Since June 2018 he has been the Executive Chairman of Paramount Gold Nevada Corp.
-Prior to that he was Senior Vice President of Strategic Relations at Klondex Mines Ltd. In this role Mr. Seaberg was responsible for global investor relations and corporate development initiatives as an acting member of the senior executive team.
+John Seaberg has held a number of roles within the mining industry throughout his career.
+Since June 2018, he has been the Executive Chairman of Paramount Gold Nevada Corp.
+Mr Seaberg was previously Senior Vice President of Strategic Relations at Klondex Mines Ltd. In this role Mr. Seaberg was responsible for global investor relations and corporate development initiatives as an acting member of the senior executive team.
 Prior to Klondex, Mr. Seaberg was employed for more than 10 years by Newmont Mining Corporation where he last held the position of Vice President, Investor Relations.
-Mr. Seaberg has an MBA from the University of Denver, Colorado.
+Mr. Seaberg has an MBA from the University of Denver.

 VP, Corporate Development and Investor Relations

 Ryan King brings an established approach to business in the natural resource sector, with specific and targeted applications for delivering shareholder value in the mining industry.
 Ryan has over 15 years of experience in increasingly senior capacities in capital markets in the resource sector and was responsible for leading the investor relations activities for Newmarket Gold, as the company completed a $2 billion transformational merger with Kirkland Lake Gold.
-Before joining Newmarket Gold, Ryan was involved in starting Terrane Metals which acquired the Mount Milligan Copper-Gold Project in British Columbia.
-From 2006 through to 2010 Mr. King was involved in financing, corporate development, all investor relation activities and assistance with the acquisition of Terrane Metals in 2010 by Thompson Creek for $800 million.
+Before joining Newmarket Gold, Ryan was involved in starting Terrane Metals which owned the Mount Milligan Copper-Gold Project in British Columbia, Canada.
+From 2006 through to 2010, Mr. King was involved in financing, corporate development, and investor relations for Terrane Metals as well as providing assistance with the acquisition of Terrane Metals in 2010 by Thompson Creek for $800 million.
 During his career, Ryan has assisted in raising $250 million for previous companies.
-Ryan holds a Bachelor of Commerce from Royal Roads University in British Columbia, Canada, he currently sits on the board of Pinecrest Resources, Edgewater Exploration and is the Vice President of Calibre Mining.
+Ryan holds a Bachelor of Commerce from Royal Roads University in British Columbia, Canada.
+Mr King currently sits on the Board of Pinecrest Resources Ltd. and Edgewater Exploration Ltd.

 Vice President & Country Manager